Military ranks of Azerbaijan

 The Military ranks of Azerbaijan are the military insignia used by the Azerbaijani Armed Forces.
 Being a former member of Soviet Union, Azerbaijan shares a rank structure similar to that of Russia; however, the insignia used for its ranks had been increasingly being influenced by Turkey.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

+Student officer ranks

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

 Enlisted (1990-2001)

 The rank insignia for NCOs and enlisted personnel from 1990 to 2001.